A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations: Results and Discussion

 The diffusivity profile obtained from the RTA is shown in Figure~\ref{fig:popc_diffs}, together with profiles obtained using the VACF and PACF approaches.\cite{ThomasPrabhakar2026} All three methods yield similar diffusivities in the bulk water, whereas larger differences emerge in the bilayer interior.
 In particular, the RTA-derived diffusivity at the bilayer center lies between the corresponding VACF and PACF estimates.

+The substantial differences between the VACF- and PACF-derived diffusivities in the membrane interior have previously been reported for water permeation across lipid bilayers.\cite{AwoonorWilliamsRowley2016,ThomasPrabhakar2026} Recent work has demonstrated that external confinement and constraints can modify the effective friction and memory kernel experienced by a solute, leading to diffusivities that differ systematically from those obtained for freely diffusing particles.\cite{Daldrop2017ExternalPotential,Yamaguchi2021DecouplingSolvent} Motivated by these observations, we conjecture that the discrepancies between the VACF and PACF estimators may arise from confinement-induced memory effects, spatial variations of the local diffusivity within the biased region, or coupling to slow solvent and membrane relaxation processes.
+While this interpretation remains speculative, it suggests that agreement between different equilibrium estimators cannot by itself establish the validity of a reduced diffusive description.

-To assess the resulting reduced descriptions more stringently, we compared model propagators obtained by solving the Smoluchowski equation~\eqref{eq:smoluchowski} with propagators derived directly from unbiased MD simulations.\cite{ThomasPrabhakar2026} Agreement at the level of the propagator provides a stringent test of the combined PMF--diffusivity description, rather than of the diffusivity profile alone.
+To assess the resulting reduced descriptions, we compared model propagators obtained by solving the Smoluchowski equation~\eqref{eq:smoluchowski} with propagators derived directly from unbiased MD simulations.\cite{ThomasPrabhakar2026} This comparison tests the full time-dependent response of the inferred PMF--diffusivity pair, rather than the diffusivity profile in isolation.
+It is therefore particularly sensitive to possible errors arising from confinement-induced changes in effective friction or memory, which may affect different diffusivity estimators in different ways.\cite{Daldrop2017ExternalPotential,Yamaguchi2021DecouplingSolvent}

 We focus on propagators originating from $z_0=0$, corresponding to the membrane center, where the largest differences between the diffusivity profiles are observed (Figure~\ref{fig:popc_diffs}).
 Model propagators were computed using the PMF shown in Figure~\ref{fig:popc_fe_convergence} together with the RTA-derived diffusivity profile.
-Propagators corresponding to the VACF- and PACF-derived diffusivities were taken from Ref.~\cite{ThomasPrabhakar2026}.
+Propagators corresponding to the VACF- and PACF-derived diffusivities were taken from Ref.~\cite{ThomasPrabhakar2026}; these propagators were computed using the umbrella-sampling PMF associated with the corresponding restrained-simulation diffusivity profiles.
 Figure~\ref{fig:popc_propagators} compares these predictions with MD-derived propagators for representative lag times of \SI{75}{\pico\second} and \SI{200}{\pico\second}, which lie well within the diffusive regime.

 All three diffusivity profiles reproduce the overall broadening of the distributions with increasing lag time.
 At very short lag times up to about \SI{10}{\pico\second}, the VACF-derived diffusivity yields the closest agreement with the MD-derived propagators.
 However, this regime is not expected to satisfy the diffusive, Markovian assumptions underlying a Smoluchowski description.
 At the representative lag times shown here, the RTA-based diffusivity yields the closest agreement with the MD-derived propagators in the membrane center, whereas the VACF- and PACF-based diffusivities show more pronounced deviations.